-The 2018/19 season saw her join LOFTrecital forThe Rose and the Knife, a provocative staging of Berlioz’s Les Nuits d’été and the Center for Contemporary Opera for Joel Feigin’s Outcast at the Gate.
-Ms. Laurenzo also joined the roster of Chicago Opera Theater as the cover for the role of Brother in Stefan Weisman and David Cote's critically acclaimed The Scarlet Ibis in the work's Chicago premiere.
+The 2018-19 season saw her join LOFTrecital for The Rose and the Knife, a provocative staging of Berlioz’s Les nuits d’été and the Center for Contemporary Opera for Joel Feigin’s Outcast at the Gate.
+Ms. Laurenzo also joined the roster of Chicago Opera Theater as the cover for the role of Brother in Stefan Weisman and David Cote's critically acclaimed The Scarlet Ibis in the work's Chicago premiere and the spring of 2019, Ms. Laurenzo made her Carnegie Hall debut under the auspices of MidAmerica Productions as the Mezzo Soloist in Vivaldi’s Gloria and Haydn’s Mariazeller Mass.

-Within the standard operatic repertoire, Laurenzo has most recently performed Mercédès in Carmen and covered Rosina in Il barbiere di Siviglia, both with Fort Worth Opera.
+Within the standard operatic repertoire, Ms. Laurenzo has performed Mercédès in Carmen and covered Rosina in Il barbiere di Siviglia, both with Fort Worth Opera.
 She has also been heard and seen as Pedrillo in a rare mounting of Telemann's Don Quichotte, Farnace in Mozart's adventurous early work Mitridate, re di Ponto, Isabella in L'italiana in Algeri, Olga in Eugene Onegin, Ida in Die Fledermaus, Emma Jones in Street Scene, and Paquette in Candide.

-Noted for her performance of contemporary American works, Laurenzo is a veteran of multiple world premiere productions.
+Noted for her performance of contemporary American works, Ms. Laurenzo is a veteran of multiple world premiere productions.
 Her collaborations with composers have included work with Carlisle Floyd, Jeff Myers, Scott Wheeler, David T. Little, and Libby Larsen.
 During her recent two-season residency with Fort Worth Opera as a Lesley Apprentice Artist, Ms. Laurenzo participated in the company's new works initiative Frontiers as well as workshops of Libby Larsen's A Wrinkle in Time and David T. Little's JFK.
 She went on to cover the role of Jackie Kennedy in the Fort Worth Opera world premiere production of JFK and also performed in the company's 2016 and 2017 festival seasons as GPS in Patrick Soluri's Embedded, the Undertaker in Jeff Myers' Buried Alive, and Alycia Simpson in Matthew Peterson's Voir Dire.

 Ms. Laurenzo made her initial appearances within the New York City classical performance scene in the autumn of 2017.
 She was heard in performances with New York Theatre Ballet, the Metropolitan Opera Guild, and the American Opera Society.
-In the spring of 2019, Ms. Laurenzo will make her Carnegie Hall debut under the auspices of MidAmerica Productions as the Mezzo Soloist in Vivaldi’s Gloria and Haydn’s Mariazeller Mass.